Vulnerabilities | |||||

 The current root key is bundled into the system, and used by default.
 This gives validation of DNSKEY and DS records back to the root.
 NSEC and NSEC3 are implemented.

 Zones will be automatically resigned on any record updates via dynamic DNS.
-To enable DNSSEC, one of the features dnssec-openssl
+To enable DNSSEC, enable the dnssec-ring

 mdns